StepwiseMath/tutor-indigo-stepwisemath/README.rst

 Indigo, a cool blue theme for Open edX
 ======================================

 This is the primary mfe build tool for StepwiseMath's Indigo theme for Open edX.
-This repo does three things:
+This repo does the following:

 1. It is scaffolding for the mfe build process.
 2. Beginning with Redwood, we now use the Overhang.io Indigo theme as a replacement for the legacy StepwiseMath custom theme repo `StepwiseMath/stepwise-edx-theme <https://github.com/StepwiseMath/stepwise-edx-theme>`_
-3. it is the top-level tool for implementing customizations to the MFE UI.
+3. It is the top-level tool for implementing customizations to the MFE UI.
+4. Adds INDIGO_STEPWISEMATH_ENV, INDIGO_STEPWISEMATH_PWRCSS_URL to the openedx `MFE_CONFIG API <https://web.stepwisemath.ai/api/mfe_config/v1>`_.
+These values in turn are consumed by `StepwiseMath/frontend-component-header <https://github.com/StepwiseMath/frontend-component-header>`_ and added to the head of the ReactJS DOM.

 Note that the mfe build process relies on two forked repositories: